What's With the z/VM Bear?

 So...
 Edgar has reached age 16 in good health.
 He is due for a little age-related minor surgery, and a replacement of his unsteady copper plumbing stand is in order (perhaps with stainless steel plumbing!).
 Fortunately, Edgar does not exhibit the typical self-centered, demanding, argumentative attitude of most teenagers.
 I do worry a little about when he will begin demanding the car keys (how does one insure a driving bear?), and worry even more about his first date (the whole "birds and the bees" discussion should be challenging - especially when given to someone who likes honey as much as the typical bear).
 I look forward to many more years as Edgar's escort to and from SCIDS.

-After years of happily hauling and shipping Edgar Beargen, and following miserly company travel/education budget cuts, Dan Martin of Rocket Software has generously ensured Edgar's care and feeding, getting him safely between his home in Arkansas and all SHARE conferences.
+After years of happily hauling and shipping Edgar Beargen to SHARE, and following my employer's miserly travel/education budget cuts, Dan Martin of Rocket Software generously managed Edgar's care and feeding, getting him safely between his home in Arkansas and all SHARE conferences.

 I offer the attached personal photos, if only for your own amusement.
 At least a couple are probably not suitable for publication by such an austere web site; nonetheless they were displayed during at least one SHARE LVM group opening. ;-)